yueliukth/CSAW-M/README.md

 # CSAW-M
 This repository contains code for [_CSAW-M: An Ordinal Classification Dataset for Benchmarking Mammographic Masking of Cancer_](https://openreview.net/forum?id=nlJ1rV6G_Iq).
 Source code for training models to estimate the mammographic masking level along with the checkpoints are made available here.
 The repo containing the annotation tool developed to annotate CSAW-M could be found [here](https://github.com/MoeinSorkhei/CSAW-M_Annotation_Tool).
-The dataset could be foud with `DOI: 10.17044/scilifelab.14687271`.
+The dataset could be found at `https://doi.org/10.17044/scilifelab.14687271`.

 <p align="middle">
   <img src="figs/masking_levels.png" />